Why It Matters

 Unemployment among young adults, particularly those in low income and minority communities, continues to be a vexing societal issue.
 A recent report from the University of Illinois, Chicago shared the following statistics*:

 - Among 20 to 24 year olds, Chicago had a higher percentage of Blacks that were out of work than the U.S. and Illinois.
-41 percent of Blacks in Chicago, 19 percent of Hispanic or Latinos, and 7 percent of Whites (non-Hispanic or Latinos) were out of school and out of work in 2014.
+41 percent of Blacks in Chicago, 19 percent of Hispanic or Latinos, and 7 percent of Whites (non-Hispanic or Latinos) were out of school and out of work.

-Youth Job Center has been providing job placement services to youth for more than 33 years.
-Today, YJC serves over 1700 youth per year across Chicago and Cook County through its job preparation and placement programs.
+Youth Job Center has been providing job placement services to youth since 1983.
+Today, YJC serves over 1,700 youth per year across Chicago and Cook County through its job preparation and placement programs.

 Out of Work